 Finally,I am feeling much happier about it and darn, now I have to leave it to travel!
 In sync and then out again…oh well.

 What to take as an on-the-road weaving project?
-I am more loaded up than usual on this trip having more people to visit than I normally do.
-And then I have to take clothes for two seasons….the cool to cold US fall and then the warm to hot beginnings of the Australian summer.
+I have to take clothes for two seasons….the cool to cold US fall and then the warm to hot beginnings of the Australian summer.
 I will need to think carefully about a small project to squeeze into the bulging bags.

 Here are some projects from Icha in Chile who has both my books and is getting along just beautifully with the Andean Pebble Weave structure.